Redhewlett/p5-kanap/README.md

 # p5-kanap
-javascript focused project
+Javascript focused project
 the goal was to get the website up and running using a local API

 # Index page :

-loads the products from the API (script.js)
+Loads the products from the API (script.js)

 # Product page:

-when a product is clicked, redirect to the a page dedicated to that product by loading its information with the ID in the url (product.js) that same page is used to choose color and quantity and send a product to the cart
+When a product is clicked, redirect to the a page dedicated to that product by loading its information with the ID in the url (product.js) that same page is used to choose color and quantity and send a product to the cart

 # Cart page:

-displays all the product choosen by the client, allows the client to change quantity and delete items (cart.js). that same page also has a form that verifies the input before the client places his/her order. once the data are checked, they're sent to the API's right url, if the request fits the api specifications(contact object and array of product id) the client his redirected to the final page: confirmation.
+Displays all the product choosen by the client, allows the client to change quantity and delete items (cart.js). that same page also has a form that verifies the input before the client places his/her order. once the data are checked, they're sent to the API's right url, if the request fits the api specifications(contact object and array of product id) the client his redirected to the final page: confirmation.